aaabhilash97/lru/Readme.md

 This package is modification of https://github.com/projectdiscovery/expirablelru and "container/list" packages.
 Only difference is added generics support, so we can avoid type assertion.

-LRU cache package for golang with generic and expiry support.
+LRU cache package for golang with expiry support using go generics.

 ### How to install package
 ```